 Important information for Home Raising program

-11.59pm (AEST), 1 December 2025: Grant applications for funding close, unless funds have already been exhausted.
+1 December 2025: Grant applications for funding closed.

 31 March 2027: The completion of works date listed in your Building Contract must not exceed this date.